sumeetshk/practice-python/docs/string_manipulation.md

 - len: length of string
 - ord: returns codepoint
-- chr: returns codepoints corresponding character
+- chr: returns codepoints corresponding to the character
 - min: returns min value of the sequence
 - max: returns max value of the sequence
 - index: returns provided character's index